 The complicated care requirements and the minimal contact that chameleons have with their owners mean that they can be found in rescues, so check local adoption shelters.

-How Much Does It Cost To Own a Pet Chameleon?
+How Much Does It Cost to Own a Pet Chameleon?

 Initially, you will need to pay for the chameleon itself, with prices ranging from around $100 upwards.
 Some rarer breeds can cost several hundred dollars to purchase.

 You will also need to buy a good quality terrarium, and this can prove expensive with a chameleon.
-Chameleons are arboreal, which means that they prefer to live up trees and spend time on elevated perches, rather than living on the ground.
+Chameleons are arboreal, which means that they prefer to live up in trees and spend time on elevated perches, rather than living on the ground.
 Expect to pay at least $100 to $200 for the terrarium.

 Chameleons need heaters, lights, thermostats, heat mats, misters, and other equipment.
 The cost of these products soon adds up.
 You should expect to pay anywhere from around $300 to $1,000 depending on the breed of chameleon and the setup that you purchase.